-Today I will take you to a place in neighboring Romania, combining beautiful natural landscapes and pieces of a bit controversial history.
-This is the medieval fortress Enisala, located on a high hill in the Danube delta.
+The Enisala fortress in Romania combines beautiful natural landscapes and pieces of medieval history.
+It is located on a high hill in the Danube delta.

 Where is Enisala